sayakpaul/deploy-hf-tf-vision-models/hf_vision_model_tfserving_gke/README.md

       - `GKE_DEPLOYMENT_NAME`: Name of the `Deployment`.
 This is set to `tfs-server` by default.
 This is going to be used to check rollout status of the deployment.

 After all of these steps goes successfully, you will see the output similar to below.
 There are two parts.
 - The first part shows the endpoints of the deployment.
-Port number `8500` is for `HTTP/1.1` based RESTful API while Port number `8501` is for `HTTP/2` based gRPC API.
+Port number `8500` is for `HTTP/1.1` based RESTful API, while port number `8501` is for `HTTP/2` based gRPC API.

 - The second part shows the rolling status of the deployment.
 Pay attention that `Image` is set correctly, and there are two `Ports` for `HTTP/1.1` and `HTTP/2`.
 Also, some TF Serving specific flags are set in the `Args` (i.e `tensorflow_inter_op_parallelism` and `tensorflow_intra_op_parallelism`).
 Finally `Replicas` shows there are desired number of pods running.